khushim277/AboutMe/README.md

 # AboutMe 🌤️🌙

-A responsive personal portfolio website built using **HTML, CSS and JavaScript**.
+A responsive personal portfolio website built using HTML, CSS and JavaScript!

 This was one of my first personal web development projects and was created to practise frontend development while building a website that introduces who I am, my technical skills and my interests.